 Where an audience member's behaviour is deemed to be unacceptable, the audience manager must make a decision as to whether their continued presence will cause further disruption.
-Where a person's continued presence is deemed to be disruptive, they should be politely requested to leave the studio and escorted by a steward.
+Where a person's continued presence is deemed to be disruptive, they should be politely requested to leave the studio and escorted by a steward or security guard.